ioccc-src/winner/2011/blakely/README.md

 Given the finely-tuned layout required to evolve into pi, this is one of the main obfuscations used in the code.
-However, running the code through the preprocessor, expanding the defines, and applying GNU's indent, although making the location of functions and statements clear, by no means makes the code entirely clear.
+However, running the code through the preprocessor, expanding the `#define`s, and applying GNU's indent, although making the location of functions and statements clear, by no means makes the code entirely clear.
 Note that expanding out the `#define`s does not take the program over the character limit.
 The main reason for these is to do with the